-Welcome back to the fifth installment in our Call For Code Technology mini-series, where I identify and talk about one of the six core technology areas within Call For Code.
+Welcome back to the forth installment in our Call For Code Technology mini-series, where I identify and talk about the core technology areas within Call For Code.
 You’ll learn about that technology, how to best use it on IBM Cloud™, and where to find the best resources to fuel your innovation.
 If you missed my other posts, make sure to check them out:

 - Building Call for Code apps with AI

 - Building Call for Code apps using blockchain

 - Building Call for Code apps using machine learning

 First things first, if you haven’t already, accept the Call for Code challenge and join our community.

 In this forth installment, I talk about leveraging traffic and weather technologies so that you can build them into your Call for Code solution.
 While both traffic and weather data can serve a useful purpose when analyzed, let’s break these into two different categories and talk about them individually.

 What can you do with weather data?
 Take a look at this blog post that details the weather feeds available from The Weather Company with easy-to-use APIs.
 For a limited time, these will be available to developers who are creating Call for Code applications.
 This is a big deal – these APIs have all kinds of excellent data, ranging from forecasts to severe weather and would be the essential resource as you’re building weather into your solution!

 If you’re looking for historic climate data, check out this NOAA page for local or global summaries, broken down by length with radar imaging as well.

 Are you wondering “how traffic or transportation is even relevant or related to natural disasters?”
 While it might initially appear unrelated, understanding the efficiency (or sometimes, a lack thereof) when it comes to transportation might help you create resources or contingency plans when there is a natural disaster.